-Leave Sharpe's Pottery Museum by taking the door into the courtyard and bearing left onto West Street.
-Turn right to pass West Street Chapel and continue to the Market Place locally called The Delph.
+Leave the Market Place locally called The Delph.
 Pass the steps of the Town Hall noting the clock face 'Time the Avenger' then turn left down Midland Road.
 Cross Civic Way at the pelican crossing in front of the fire station.
 Turn right and almost immediately take a gap that leads to the road below the blue brick wall - part of the original railway bridge.
-At the end of the wall cross Midland Road with care and stop at Eureka Park gates to study the memorial plagues.
+At the end of the wall cross Midland Road with care and stop at Eureka Park gates to study the memorial plaques.

 The Great War Memorial Gates

-These were designed by a Mr Brewhill and completed in 1926.
-They were not dedicated until 1933.
-The memorial plaque has been restored recently as part of the Great War Commemoration.
-The Wragg brothers - Major Fred Wragg and Lieutenant Norman John Wragg are listed on the plaque along with others who lost their lives.
+These were designed by a Mr Brewhill

+and completed in 1926.
+They were not

+dedicated until 1933.
+The memorial

+plaque has been restored recently as part of

+the Great War Commemoration.
+The Wragg

+brothers - Major Fred Wragg and Lieutenant

+Norman John Wragg are listed on the plaque

+along with others who lost their lives.